Sound Legal Guidance through the Process of Divorce

 Property Settlement: Every married couple will have some property—personal possessions, cars, and savings.
 These assets will be valued and divided equitably, taking into consideration all the circumstances of the divorce.
 Learn more about property division.

 Child Custody and Visitation: For many families, this is the most difficult decision, and certainly the most emotionally charged.
-The divorce lawyer at Strazzullo Law Firm strives to help clients find custody and visitation arrangements that meet the unique needs of their family, while ensuring that children continue to receive the care and support of each parent.
+The divorce lawyer at Strazzullo Law & Associates, PLLC strives to help clients find custody and visitation arrangements that meet the unique needs of their family, while ensuring that children continue to receive the care and support of each parent.
 Learn more about child custody.

 Child and Spousal Support: Many parents are confused about child support–how much they must pay and how much they could receive.
 Child support is based upon state guidelines, but there are factors that can cause support to be increased or decreased.
 Ask your divorce lawyer for more information.